NIVANorge/datasetcreator/README.md

 For dynamic datasets add an `app` to [main.py](./dscreator/main.py), that contains:

-- An `extractor`, subclassed from `BaseExtractor` in [sources/base.py](./dscreator/sources/base.py).
-For example see [TimeseriesExtractor](./dscreator/sources/odm2/extractor.py)
+- An `extractor`, subclassed from `BaseExtractor` in [sources/base.py](./dscreator/sources/base.py), see [TimeseriesExtractor](./dscreator/sources/odm2/extractor.py)
-- A dataset builder, subclassed from the appropriate class in [datasets/base.py](./dscreator/datasets/base.py).
-For example see [MSourceInletBuilder](./dscreator/datasets/timeseries/msource.py)
+- A dataset builder, subclassed from the appropriate class in [datasets/base.py](./dscreator/datasets/base.py), see [MSourceInletBuilder](./dscreator/datasets/timeseries/msource.py)

-It is also possible to use a notebook, as done for [limit.ipynb](./notebooks/limits.ipynb).
+It is also possible to use a notebook, as done for [exceedence_limits.ipynb](notebooks/exceedence_limits.ipynb).

 ## Viewing datasets